ChameleonCloud/docs/source/technical/networks.rst

 Adding a Router Interface
 _________________________

-You can add a Router Interface with the command:
+A Router Interface can be added and attached to a subnet with the command:

 .. code-block:: bash

    openstack router add subnet <router_name> <subnet_name>

-This automatically attaches a new Interface to the specified Subnet.
-You may also wish to specify an *External Gateway* for your router and connect it to the ``public`` Network with the following command:
+In addition, you can specify an *External Gateway* for your router and connect it to the ``public`` Network with the following command:

 .. code-block:: bash